Salvoxia/immich-folder-album-creator/README.md

 ```
 ### Docker

 A Docker image is provided to be used as a runtime environment.
 It can be used to either run the script manually, or via cronjob by providing a crontab expression to the container.
 The container can then be added to the Immich compose stack directly.
+The container runs rootless, by default with `uid:gid` `1000:1000`.
+This can be overridden in the `docker` command or `docker-compose` file.

 #### Environment Variables
 The environment variables are analogous to the script's command line arguments.